 With sentiment around China’s economy and equity market at very depressed levels, there may be scope for some relief after October with new senior members of the party installed, a lightening of the regulatory burden, some additional stimulus and an eventual relaxation of Covid restrictions.
 However, a return to pre-Covid levels of economic growth seems less likely owing to the global macroeconomic backdrop, technology restrictions, and a property sector downturn which is proving difficult to turn around.

 In the US, important indicators in the manufacturing and goods sectors are likely to hit recession-like levels during the fourth quarter.
 This will coincide with an earnings downgrade cycle that is only just starting.
 This has not yet been fully priced in by the market, nor has the fact that this time the Fed is unlikely to come to the market’s rescue.
 This is the first business cycle in 40 years for which the Fed’s top priority has not been to avoid recession but to fight inflation.
 Fed Chair Jay Powell has even noted that there is a willingness to tolerate below-trend growth.
-The goal appears to be to bring the labor market back into balance by creating slack for a while.
+The goal appears to be to bring the labour market back into balance by creating slack for a while.

 Will the Fed be able to engineer a soft landing?
 History is not on its side.
 Soft landings have previously proved hard to achieve; on each of the last five occasions when inflation peaked above 5% (in 1970, 1974, 1980, 1990 and 2008), the consequent tightening cycle was followed by recession.
 The Fed is focusing on backward-looking indicators such as employment and inflation measures, and by the time these indicators turn, the economy may already be on a downward trajectory that is hard to reverse.